hyperledger/firefly/docs/overview/multiparty/deterministic.md

   - The glue that binds a piece of private data, to a proof that you have a copy of that data
   - This is the basis of "pinning" data to the blockchain, without sharing its contents
   - Care needs to be taken to make sure the data is unique enough to make the hash secure
-  - _Learn more in the On-chain/off-chain coordination section_
+  - Learn more in the [Gateway Features](../gateway_features.html#manage-decentralized-data-nfts-etc) section

 ## Advanced Cryptography and Privacy Preserving Trusted Compute